Manuel Margot Player Props: Rays vs. Red Sox

 Manuel Margot At The Plate

-- Margot is batting .227 with a double, two home runs and two walks.
+- Margot has a double, two home runs and two walks while hitting .200.

-- Margot enters this game on a five-game hitting streak.
-Over the course of his last games, he's hitting .286 with two homers.

-- In five of eight games this season, Margot got a hit, but only one each time.
+- In five of nine games this year, Margot got a hit, but only one each time.

-- He has hit a home run in two of eight games played this season, and in 7.7% of his plate appearances.
+- In nine games played this year, he has hit a homer in two of them.

-- Margot has driven in a run in three games this year (37.5%), but has had no multiple-RBI games.
+- Margot has driven in a run in three games this season (33.3%), but has had no multiple-RBI games.

-- He has scored in three of eight games (37.5%), including multiple runs twice.
+- He has scored in three of nine games (33.3%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.